 Sean Neil-Barron was born in Calgary, Alberta, on Treaty 7 land, an area wose settlement by Europeans was made possible because of a covenant between the Crown and five Native nations – a covenant that was subsequently dishonored.
 As a result, Sean’s UU faith seeks to rebuild right relationship between all peoples.
 Sean graduated from Harvard Divinity School in 2015.
 That fall he and a partner piloted in Boston the first UU Wellspring program that was open to people from many congregations.
 Sean’s ministry is focused on spiritual formation, which for him is the journey of the self into wholeness: into self-awareness and acceptance, service, wonder, perceiving connectedness.
 He believes strongly in UU Wellspring’s intentional focus on key practices that aid all UUs on their own unique journeys.

 Rev. Deborah Raible is a community minister in private practice as a pastoral counselor in Seattle.
 She is a lifelong UU, following three previous generations of Unitarians in her family, and the third generation to go into the Unitarian (and now) Universalist ministry.
-Deborah is also a lifelong member of University Unitarian Church, Seattle, which ordained her in 1996 and called her as a Minister Affiliated in 1997, and where she is serving as acting parish minister while the search continues for a permanent second minister.
+Deborah is also a lifelong member of University Unitarian Church, Seattle, which ordained her in 1996 and called her as a Minister Affiliated in 1997.

 Our Emeritus Directors